- Behavioral Health

 Georgette Saad joined the Mary's Center team in June 2012 and is a Behavioral Health Therapist at the Marys' Center site in Ontario and Fort Totten as the Senior Clinical Early Childhood Program Manager.
 Ms. Saad holds a Bachelor's of Social Work from New York University and a Masters of Social Work from University of Maryland.
 She is of Bolivian and Lebanese background and speaks both Spanish and English.
 Ms. Saad is greatly enjoying her time at Mary's Center, growing and connecting with families from all over DC in many unique ways.
 She lives by these inspirational words from author Paulo Coelho and wants to share them with her patients: "If you only walk on sunny days, you will never reach your destination".
 During her free time, she stays active by hiking, kayaking, and yoga, but also enjoys baking, reading, doing jigsaw puzzles, and playing with her dogs.

-Ms. Saavedra is a Family Practice Physician Assistant at our Ontario Road location in Adams Morgan, Washington DC.
-She joined the organization in September 2015 because she believes in the mission of providing high-quality, holistic healthcare to all community members regardless of their ability to pay.
+Ms. Saavedra joined Mary’s Center in September 2015 because she believes in the mission of providing high-quality, holistic healthcare to all community members regardless of their ability to pay.
 She is very proud to be a part of the amazing team of providers at Mary’s Center!
-Ms. Saavedra, who speaks English and Spanish, holds a Dual Masters of Science in Physician Assistant Studies and Masters of Public Health (Community-Oriented Primary Care concentration) from The George Washington University.
-Prior to coming to Mary’s Center, she worked as a medical volunteer in underserved communities in Southern Spain and the DC metro area.
+Ms. Saavedra worked as a medical volunteer in underserved communities in Southern Spain and the DC metro area.
 She is an associate clinical professor in the GW Physician Assistant program, advising future PAs about the importance of understanding patients in the context of their social, cultural, and economic circumstances.
 In her free time, she enjoys cooking great meals, hiking or just being outdoors, and spending time with her family, friends, and dog.

 Gloria Saez has been sharing her time between the Mary's Center sites on Ontario Road and Georgia Avenue since September of 2014, specializing in Behavioral Health Therapy.
 She holds a Bachelor of Arts in Biblical Studies from the Moody Bible Institute and a Master's in Social Work from Alabama A&M University.
 Her advice for better emotional health: "You can't give what you don't have; take care of yourself emotionally and physically.
 It is not selfish to take time out for yourself, it is actually a sign you care."
 At Mary's Center, she hopes to enhance the mental, emotional, and wellbeing of clients by using the appropriate assessment techniques and therapeutic modalities.
 Ms. Saez is bilingual in Spanish and English.
 During her free time, she enjoys hiking, people-watching, adventures and learning new information.